BZoennchen/supercollider-book/_sources/chapters/supercollider/sampling/intro.md

 # Sampling

+>Electronic music used pure sounds, completely calibrated.
+You had to think digitally, as it were, in a way that allowed you to extend serial ideas into other parameters through technology. -- Luc Ferrari

 The most common definition for concrète music, what you will hear in an electro-acoustic music course, is compostion using recordings of real sounds as raw material.
 This definition takes its meaning partly as a distinction from analog electronic sounds which are purely electronic.
 The attraction is the richness and complexity of the source.